any-docs/css/content/reference/properties/border-bottom-left-radius/index.md

 ![border-bottom-left-radius.png](border-bottom-left-radius.png)

-A background, being an image or a color, is clipped at the border, even a rounded one; the exact location of the clipping is defined by the value of the {{cssxref("background-clip")}} property.
+A background, being an image or a color, is clipped at the border, even a rounded one; the exact location of the clipping is defined by the value of the `background-clip` property.

 > [!NOTE]
-> If the value of this property is not set in a {{cssxref("border-radius")}} shorthand property that is applied to the element after the `border-bottom-left-radius` CSS property, the value of this property is then reset to its initial value by the [shorthand property](/guides/Cascade/Shorthand_properties).
+> If the value of this property is not set in a `border-radius` shorthand property that is applied to the element after the `border-bottom-left-radius` CSS property, the value of this property is then reset to its initial value by the [shorthand property](/guides/Cascade/Shorthand_properties).

 ## Formal definition